 As Red Deer has grown the number of restaurants and cafés has exploded as well as expanding the type of foods available including Chinese, Mexican, Lebanese and Italian.

-In 2014 we use the internet to find and rate local restaurants.
-Today you can place your order online or using your cell phone and enjoy the convenience of fast delivery to your door.
+Today we use the internet to find and rate local restaurants.
+You can place your order online or using your cell phone and enjoy the convenience of fast delivery to your door.